LesFerch/WinSetView/Manual.md

 Checking this option also causes **Folder Type Discovery** to be disabled.
 That's the windows feature that automatically changes a folder's type based on its contents.
 If you want your folder views to change with content, don't check this item.
 If you want a consistent view across all folders, regardless of content, you *may* want to check this option.

 Please note there is no separate setting for **Folder Type Discovery**.
 If you want Folder Type Discovery *off*, you must make all folders generic.
 However, as noted above, you can change any folder (or tree of folders) back to a specific folder type at any time.

+**Note**: Enabling this option will make the Home / Quick access view the same as "General items" if you're running the Windows 10 Explorer or the pre-App SDK Explorer in Windows 11.
+For the App SDK Explorer in Windows 11 (i.e. the latest Explorer), it will cause the Home view to lose its headings (i.e. it will not be grouped).
+Therefore, the WinSetVow option "Do not force standard grouping on Home / Quick Access" has no effect when "Make All Folders Generic" is enabled.

 #### Do not force standard grouping on Home / Quick Access